 A. We understand that things change.
 We want to help you while also protecting the property owner.
 We offer an Early Lease Termination program (ELT), upon approval.
 The terms of the Early Lease Termination are explained in detail in your lease packet.
 Basically, you can be released from your contractual obligation once a replacement resident is placed and all costs are covered.
 We request that all keys are submitted to the office not later than 2:00pm on your move out day.

-A. First, you need to call or email your Property Supervisor/Coordinator to make sure the property is approved for pets.
+A. There may be pet rent for your particular property.
+First, you need to call or email your Property Supervisor/Coordinator to make sure the property is approved for pets.
 We then will have you sign a pet addendum and submit a $500 pet deposit per animal.
 The $500 pet deposit is an industry standard and will not be waived or reduced.
 We understand that most pets will not produce the kind of damage we have seen from a select few.
 That is why the deposit is refundable yet must be collected.
 An unapproved animal will result in a 3-day breech of covenant.
 Once again good communication is key!

 A. In most cases no. We are hired for a reason; to be the middle man between the resident and owners.
 We are the agent for the owner.
 Our market research has found this to be the most productive and satisfying approach.
 Speak with your Property Supervisor/ Coordinator if you feel there are special circumstances.